The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Properties of Candidate Systems

 Plugging in these numbers into Eq.~(\ref{eq:Nobs}), we find that we should be sensitive to $\sim$414 and 99 stripped stars in the LMC and SMC, respectively.
 We list the assumptions and predicted observable numbers in Table~\ref{tab:theory}.

 This estimate for the number of stripped stars with $M_{\rm strip}>1M_\odot$ that should be detectable by our method are slightly low compared to the number of candidates presented in Section~\ref{sec:rankings}.
-However, the numbers of predicted observable systems and candidates are in the same order of magnitude.
-Given (i) the uncertainty in many of the parameters estimated in Table~\ref{tab:theory}, (ii) the uncertainty in the predicted number of stripped star systems due to various binary evolution and mass transfer prescriptions (see e.g., \citealt{Yungelson2024, Beryl2024}) and (iii) the fact that the nature of many of our candidates systems has yet to be confirmed (see \S~\ref{sec:otherblue} for a discussion of other possible origins) we consider these numbers to be in broad agreement.
-Future work further characterizing our detection efficiency (Blomberg et al., \emph{in prep.}) as well as follow-up spectroscopy will be necessary to test these predictions.
+However, the numbers of predicted observable systems and candidates are in the same order of magnitude. {If we instead work backward, assuming our candidate numbers to be ground truth and otherwise keeping the same assumptions, we would estimate that the number of stripped stars present in the clouds are a factor of 1.6 and 3.8 higher than the predictions from \cite{Beryl2024} for the LMC and SMC, respectively.} Given (i) the uncertainty in many of the parameters estimated in Table~\ref{tab:theory}, (ii) the uncertainty in the predicted number of stripped star systems due to various binary evolution and mass transfer prescriptions (see e.g., \citealt{Yungelson2024, Beryl2024}) {(iii) the fraction of young star formation ($f_{\rm coverage}$) that we assume is based on SFH maps that use only single star stellar evolution models and do not account for binaries and (iv)} the fact that the nature of many of our candidates systems has yet to be confirmed (see \S~\ref{sec:otherblue} for a discussion of other possible origins) we consider these numbers to be in broad agreement.